nickwu241/list-of-projects/index.md

   * technologies: **_Microsoft Azure Functions_**

-**[Course Scrapper UBC]** - Scrape UBC Cousres information to provide utilities such as notifying users of free spots in full courses and outputing all possible course schedules given a list of courses to take.
+**[Course Scrapper UBC]** - Scrape UBC cousres information to provide utilities such as notifying users of free spots in full courses and outputing all possible course schedules given a list of courses to take.

   * languages: **_Python, Javascript, HTML, CSS_**
   * technologies: **_Twilio, Firebase, Vue, BeautifulSoup, lxml, requests_**